kalpha2000/image_caption_ml_model/README.md

 After making all the necessory directories, you can run the code and will have an Image Captioning AI bot by the end

 # P.S : run on google colab or with a gpu

+There is also a web app built on the same model, which is in the image captioning folder, the model there is already trained and saved, which is used directly in the web app.